seangllghr/makepaper/README.md

 or assignments.
 As such, there's not really a plan for most future development.
 However, there are a few features that I've definitely got on the roadmap:

-- LaTeX typesetting backend: Prince does a reasonable job, and allows for powerful CSS-driven styling and layout.
-However, it struggles with complex mathematics and multiple/long footnotes.
-Thus, I'd like to allow the user to select either the LaTeX or HTML/Prince backend, either at the command line or, preferably, in the YAML metadata block.
 - User-specified templates: I'd like to allow the user to specify a template, likely with both a command-line passthrough and a YAML metadata option.
 - If I ever have to write something that isn't based off APA style (which is